For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Numbers are not equal

-When choosing one of the comparison operators above, keep in mind that the script outputs and the values entered for comparison are converted to numbers.
+When selecting one of the above comparison operators, note that the script output and the values entered for comparison are converted to numbers.
 If conversion of any value fails, the test will end with a negative result.

 Illustration 9.
 Test input parameters